Vietnam Idol: History

-In 2017, BHD announced that the production of Vietnam Idol was on hiatus in hopes of "finding new talents" amidst a rise of new reality singing shows in Vietnam and fierce competition against existing formats like The X Factor or The Voice.
+In 2017, BHD announced that the production of Vietnam Idol was on hiatus in hopes of "finding new talents" amidst a rise of new reality singing shows in Vietnam and fierce competition against existing formats including The X Factor and The Voice.

 In January 2023, it was announced that the show would make a return to VTV3 with Cát Tiên Sa as the new production company.

 Series overview

 Hosts and judges

 In the first season, Vietnam Idol was co-hosted by Thanh Thảo and Nguyên Vũ.
 In the second season, Nguyên Vũ was replaced by Sỹ Luân.
 From season 3 onward, there was only one host per season.
 Phan Anh hosted the show in three non-consecutive seasons, the most out of all the hosts in the show's history.

 Vietnam Idol maintained a 3-people panel across the series run except for season 3 when there were 4 judges.
 The panel usually consists of a singer, a producer and a composer.